Equivariant Reinforcement Learning for Quadrotor UAV: --Equivariant Reinforcement Learning for Quadrotor

 \subsection{Equivariant Reinforcement Learning}

 Next, we show how the symmetry properties can be exploited in the reinforcement learning.
 It has been shown that if the reward also satisfies the symmetry property, the corresponding value function is invariant and the optimal policy is equivariant in a discrete-time setting~\cite{wang2022mathrm}.
-Here we establish the similar results for deterministic, continuous-time dynamics by extending the continuous reinforcement learning formulated in~\cite{doya2000reinforcement,munos2000study}.
+Here we establish the correspondent results for deterministic, continuous-time dynamics by extending the continuous reinforcement learning formulated in~\cite{doya2000reinforcement,munos2000study}.
+This is to formulate an equivariant reinforcement learning framework for the inherent, continuous-time quadrotor dynamics, without resorting to any discretization scheme.

 For $0<\gamma<1$, let the value function of a policy $\pi:\mathcal{S}\rightarrow\mathcal{A}$ be defined by

 where the action at any time is defined by the policy as $a(t)=\pi(s(t))$.
 The objective is to construct the optimal policy $\pi^*(s(t))$ maximizing $V_\pi(t,s(t))$.
 When the dynamics and the reward are symmetric with respect to a group action as presented in \Cref{prop:sym}, the value function and the optimal policy satisfy the following properties.